Marwan al-Shehhi: Flight education and preparation

 Al-Shehhi was the first of the Hamburg group to leave for the United States.
-He arrived in Newark, New Jersey on 29 May 2000.
+He arrived in Newark, New Jersey on May 29, 2000.
 Atta and Jarrah joined him the next month, and the three men began to search for flight schools.
 Al-Shehhi and Jarrah posed as body guards of Atta, who was posing as a "Saudi Arabian royal family member" while the three of them took flying lessons in Venice, Florida.
 They logged hundreds of hours on a Boeing 727 flight simulator.
 They received their licenses by December 2000.
 Their expenses were paid for by Ali Abdul Aziz Ali.
-On either 26 or 27 December, Atta, Jarrah, and al-Shehhi abandoned a Piper Cherokee that had stalled on the runway of Miami International Airport.
-On 31 December, the trio went to the Opa-Locka Airport and practiced on a Boeing 727 simulator.
+On either December 26 or 27, Atta, Jarrah, and al-Shehhi abandoned a Piper Cherokee that had stalled on the runway of Miami International Airport.
+On December 31, the trio went to the Opa-Locka Airport and practiced on a Boeing 727 simulator.

 Travels in early 2001

-After completing their flight training Atta, Jarrah, and al-Shehhi all took foreign trips during the holiday season of 2000–2001.
+After completing their flight training, Atta, Jarrah, and al-Shehhi all took foreign trips during the holiday season of 2000–2001.
 Atta went to Berlin, Germany to coordinate with Ramzi bin al-Shibh about their flight training, Jarrah went to Lebanon and Germany to visit his family and girlfriend, while al-Shehhi went to Morocco then to the United Arab Emirates to visit his wife.
 After not hearing from al-Shehhi for a long time, his family reported him missing to the government of the UAE.
 As a response, the embassy in UAE contacted Hamburg to inform the authorities.
 After learning that his family were concerned for him, al-Shehhi finally called them on 20 January 2001 to assure them that he was okay.

-Atta and al-Shehhi both encountered some difficulty reentering the United States on 10 and 19 January, respectively.
+Atta and al-Shehhi both encountered some difficulty reentering the United States on January 10 and 19, respectively.
 As neither had presented a student visa, both of them had to persuade INS inspectors that they should be admitted so that they could continue their flight training.
 Neither operative had any problem clearing customs.
 After returning to Florida from their trips, Atta and al-Shehhi visited Georgia, staying briefly in Norcross and Decatur, and renting a single-engine plane to fly with an instructor in Lawrenceville.
-By 19 February, Atta and al-Shehhi were in Virginia.
+By February 19, Atta and al-Shehhi were in Virginia.
 They had rented a mailbox in Virginia Beach, cashed a check, and then promptly returned to Georgia, staying in Stone Mountain.
 In mid-March, Ziad Jarrah was in Georgia as well, staying in Decatur.
-At the end of the month, Jarrah left the United States again and visited Sengün in Germany for two weeks.
+At the end of the month, Jarrah left the United States again and visited Aysel Sengün (his girlfriend) in Germany for two weeks.
 In early April, Atta and al-Shehhi returned to Virginia Beach and closed the mailbox they had opened in February.